 Join us on a magical 11-day journey of discovery to the ancient landscapes of the Kimberley.
 This is one of the world’s last wilderness frontiers where deep blue skies meet vivid red rock and crystal clear waters course through deep gorges.

 Jewels of the Kimberley is a spectacular journey from East to West through the very heart of The Kimberley.
 Beginning in Kununurra, we experience the mighty Ord River by boat, witness the scenery of Lake Argyle and overnight at the stunning Bungle Bungles before heading East to Fitzroy Crossing and taking in parts of the iconic Gibb River Road.
 Imagine spotting crocs at Windjana Gorge, and swimming in the crystal clear waters of Galvans and Adcock Gorges and the sparkling pools of Manning Falls.
-We then enjoy all the delights that Broome has to offer before heading north along the Dampier Peninsula, visiting an Aboriginal community en route to the unique Kooljaman wilderness camp at Cape Leveque where we spend one night.
-A true highlight of the trip is a full day tour of the Buccaneer Archipelago and Horizontal Falls by both seaplane and high speed boat.
+We then enjoy all the delights that Broome has to offer before heading north along the Dampier Peninsula to Horizontal Falls, where we experience an exhilarating ride through the Falls by high speed boat, as well as a luxury seaplane flight taking in the amazing sight of the Thousand Islands of the Buccaneer Archipelago.
 Jewels of the Kimberley is an exciting journey of many contrasts that will live on in your memory long after you return home!
 This tour has it all!

 Tour Fitness Level: Active

 - Scenic boat cruise on the Ord River

 - Explore the Bungle Bungles at Purnululu National Park

 - Scenic walk to Echidna Chasm and Cathedral Gorge

 - Overnight stay by the Fitzroy River at Fitzroy Crossing